DevOps tools overview for Azure DevOps

 Get started in the cloud or on-premises

-Whether you work in the cloud, on-premises, or a hybrid of each, you have a comprehensive set of DevOps and Agile tools to support team collaboration throughout the cycles of planning, development and test, and continuous delivery.
+Whether you work in the cloud, on-premises, or a hybrid of each, you have a comprehensive set of DevOps and Agile tools.
+All of these tools support team collaboration throughout the cycles of planning, development, test, and continuous delivery.

 Work in the cloud

-Choose Azure DevOps Services when you want quick setup, maintenance-free operations, easy collaboration across domains, elastic scale, and rock solid security.
-You'll also have access to continuous testing, cloud build servers, and application insights.
+Choose Azure DevOps Services when you want quick setup and maintenance-free operations.
+In addition, cloud hosted services support easy collaboration across domains, elastic scale, and rock solid security.
+You'll also have access to continuous testing and cloud build servers.
 Small teams can start for free!

-Choose on-premises when you need your data to stay within your network or you want access to SharePoint sites and SQL Server reporting services that integrate with data and tools.
+Choose on-premises when you need your data to stay within your network.

 Develop code using your IDE of choice

-Azure DevOps Services supports two types of version control Git and Team Foundation Version Control (TFVC).
-Use Git, Team Foundation version control (TFVC) or both to store code for your app and give you access to different versions of your code.
+Azure DevOps supports two types of version control: Git and Team Foundation Version Control (TFVC).
+Use Git, Team Foundation version control (TFVC), or both to store code for your applications and give you access to different versions of your code.

 Git is a distributed version control system.
 Each developer has a copy of the source repository on their dev machine.
 Developers can commit each set of changes on their dev machine and perform version control operations such as history and compare without a network connection.
 Branches are lightweight.

 TFVC is a centralized version control system that lets you apply granular permissions and restrict access down to a file level.
 Typically, team members have only one version of each file on their dev machines.
 Historical data is maintained only on the server.
 Branches are path-based and created on the server.